Frederick Hahneman: Manhunt

 On June 1, L. Patrick Gray III, acting FBI director, obtained a warrant in United States District Court in Alexandria, Virginia, for Hahneman's arrest.
 The FBI had put together biographical information Hahneman had let slip to the crew during their 20-hour ordeal, with a photograph they possessed, to identify Hahneman as their prime suspect.
-They said Hahneman's movements in rural Honduras had been tracked by the Honduran police.
+They said Hahneman's movements in rural Honduras had been traced by the Honduran police.

 With the net closing, Rovelo convinced Hahneman that he was too old to be on the run.
 Hahneman agreed.
-At 1 am on June 2, Hahneman and Rovelo walked into the US embassy in Tegucigalpa and Hahneman surrendered.
+At 1 am on June 2, Hahneman and Rovelo walked into the US embassy in Tegucigalpa, and Hahneman surrendered.

 Aftermath

 Hahneman was in custody but the money was not.
 He told authorities that he had deposited the ransom in "the Chinese Communist Bank in Hong Kong", via a mysterious Panamanian "contact".

 On September 11, 1972, Hahneman waived his right to a jury trial and pleaded guilty to a charge of air piracy, kidnapping and extortion.
-He was sentenced to life imprisonment on September 29, 1972, in the US District Court in Alexandria, Va, and sent to the federal prison in Atlanta.
+He was sentenced to life imprisonment on September 29, 1972, in the US District Court in Alexandria, Virginia, and sent to the federal prison in Atlanta.

 As he left the federal building for prison, Hahneman was asked by a reporter what he'd done with the money.
 "None of your bloody business," he replied.

 On May 8, 1973, the FBI announced they had recovered the $303,000 ransom.
 In the press release, they said that a check was made through the National Crime Information Center, which determined the serial numbers tallied with the ransom money.
 They provided no further details of how or where they recovered the money.

 Bureau of Prisons records show Frederick Hahneman was paroled on March 13, 1984.
 On August 17, 1984, he was discharged.
 The Bureau has no further records of him.